Hercules (Marvel Comics): 2010s

-Hercules is called upon to act as a guest instructor at Avengers Academy when most of the main faculty are preoccupied with the events of Avengers vs. X-Men.
+Hercules is called upon to act as a guest instructor at Avengers Academy when most of the main faculty are preoccupied with the events of the 2012 "Avengers vs. X-Men."
 The school is suddenly visited by Captain America, who asks that the facility be used to hold the younger members of the X-Men until the fighting is over.
 Kavita Rao and Madison Jeffries urge their students to comply with the Avengers, but many are resentful of the confinement.
 Hercules arranges an Olympic competition between the two schools in order to ease tensions and avoid an actual fight from taking place.
 Sebastian Shaw (who was also being held at the academy) escapes and the faculty members of both schools try to keep him from reaching the students.
 Hercules is defeated because Shaw is able to absorb the magic energy from his weapons.
 Shaw then tells the X-Men students to escape before fleeing himself.
 Hercules urges Tigra to let the kids join the fight if they want to, believing they had no right to hold them against their will in the first place.
 Some of the X-Men students remain at Avengers Academy while many join the fighting, and Hercules reflects that while the older generation has only found war, at least some of the kids were able to find peace.

-As part of the All-New, All-Different Marvel event, Hercules, isolated and shunned by the hero community, attempts to regain his reputation as a true hero, by adapting himself into modern society.
-During that time, he takes on the threats of the Uprising Storm, a group of new gods consisting of Catastrophobia: God of War, Horrorscope, and Cryptomnesia: God of Data as they plan to wipe out the old gods.
+As part of the 2015 - 19 rebranding All-New, All-Different Marvel, Hercules, isolated and shunned by the hero community, attempts to regain his reputation as a true hero, by adapting himself into modern society.
+During that time, he takes on the threats of the Uprising Storm, a group of new gods consisting of Catastrophobia, god of war; Horrorscope; and Cryptomnesia, god of data, as they plan to wipe out the old gods.